federicomariamassari/udacity-dand-career-development/projects/c1/dand-c1-interview-practice.md

     ORDER BY num_active_users DESC
         LIMIT 5;
 ```

+### Explanation
-The query groups entries by variable `state` and sums the corresponding values in column `active` to obtain the number of active users for each state.
-A simple sum is enough because the variable is Boolean (0: non-active user; 1: active user).
-The output is sorted in descending order, and only the top five values are displayed.
+First, the query takes table `users` and groups its entries by variable `state`.
+Then, it sums the corresponding values in column `active` (using an alias) to obtain the number of active users for each state.
+A simple sum is enough, in this case, because the variable is Boolean (0: non-active user; 1: active user).
+Finally, the output is sorted in descending order, and only the top five values, together with the state they relate to, are displayed.

 ## Question 4
 _Define a function `first_unique` that takes a string as input and returns the first non-repeated (unique) character in the input string.
 If there are no unique characters return `None`._